BackstagecrewIS/tictactoe/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no syntax errors in the project.

 W3C Markup Validator - Results [link](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbackstagecrewis.github.io%2Ftictactoe%2F)

 W3C CSS Validator - Results [link](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbackstagecrewis.github.io%2Ftictactoe%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-Testing User Stories from User Experience (UX) Section
+#### Testing User Stories from User Experience (UX) Section

-First Time Visitor Goals
+##### First Time Visitor Goals

-As a First Time Visitor, ...

-As a First Time Visitor, ...

-As a First Time Visitor, ...
+    a.
+As a first time visitor, I want to learn how to play the game.

+    The instructions button is on the game screen and opens a modal with game instructions. when closed, the game is ready to play.

-Returning Visitor Goals
+##### Returning Visitor Goals

-As a Returning Visitor, ...
+    a.
+As a returning visitor, I want to be able to play the game immediately.

+    As soon as the page loads, the game is ready to play.

+    b.
+As a returning visitor, I want to be able to play an opponent multiple times and keep score.

+    The game records and displays the number of wins for each player and updates after each game.

-Frequent User Goals
+##### Frequent User Goals

-As a Frequent User, ...
+    a.
+As a frequent user, I want to be able to play an opponent multiple times with an equal chance of either of us winning.

+    The first move alternates between players at the start of each new game.

+    b.
+As a frequent user, I want to be able to play different opponents.

+    If a different opponent is needed, the game scores can be reset using the reset scores button.

-Further Testing
+#### Further Testing

 The Website was tested on Google Chrome on both a laptop and mobile phone for functionality

 The responsivity of the website was checked on a variety of devices using [Responsive Design Checkers](http://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fbackstagecrewis.github.io%2Ftictactoe%2F&width=1400&height=700) and [AmIResponsive](https://ui.dev/amiresponsive?url=https://backstagecrewis.github.io/tictactoe/)

-A large amount of testing was done to ensure that the game functions correctly.
+A large amount of manual testing was done to ensure that the game functions correctly.

+Some testing was carried out using Jest to test that Jest was installed correctly

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-Known Bugs
+#### Known Bugs

 ## Deployment